 We recommend that you take the Airport Hopper service from Dublin airport.
-They run a regular service from Dublin Airport to Maynooth Town.
-The student fare is €7.
+They run a very regular service from Dublin Airport to Maynooth Town.
+If you book a single fare on-line the cost is €11.20 and information about the service is available here.
 You can get off the bus at the last stop which is opposite the Glenroyal Hotel.
 Maynooth University South campus is a 15-minute walk from this stop.
 The North Campus, where your on campus accommodation is located (unless you are living off campus), is a 20-minute walk from this stop.
 Please see map here.
 On campus accommodation check-in details will be available here.
-Student Assistants will be available at this stop from 9am-9pm on Sunday 10th and Monday 11th September 2017 to direct you to your campus accommodation.
+Student Assistants will be available at this stop to direct you to your campus accommodation.
 If you have a lot of luggage, they can arrange for a local taxi company (Maynooth Cabs) to collect you and bring you to campus (approximate cost €6).
 Alternatively, you can take a taxi from Dublin airport to Maynooth.
 You can pick up a taxi at the taxi rank at Dublin Airport.
 The approximate cost is €70 one way.
 If your flight is arriving late or is delayed, you may wish to stay at one of the hotels located near the Dublin Airport and travel to Maynooth the next day.